src-bin/substrate-docs/www/src-bin.com/substrate/manual/allowing-third-parties-to-access-your-aws-organization.md

 ## Reusing the Substrate-managed Auditor role

 A great many integrations can be trusted with read-only access (specifically, the kind of read-only access that Substrate manages, without blanket `s3:GetObject`).
-In those cases, the `substrate.Auditor.assume-role-policy.json` file discussed along with [auditing your Substrate-managed AWS organization](../auditing/) offers a shortcut into both specifc accounts and the whole organization.
+In those cases, the `substrate.Auditor.assume-role-policy.json` file discussed along with [auditing your Substrate-managed AWS organization](../auditing/) offers a simple solution.

+## Reusing the Substrate-managed Administrator role

+Sometimes you will want to grant third-parties administrative access (e.g. to allow a CI/CD system to `terraform apply`).
+In those cases, the `substrate.Administrator.assume-role-policy.json` file discussed in [adding administrators to your AWS organization](../adding-administrators/) offers a simple solution.

 ## Creating an IAM user